grafana/mimir/docs/configuration/config-file-reference.md

 # more effective to use metrics relabeling directly in the Prometheus server,
 # e.g. remote_write.write_relabel_configs.
 [metric_relabel_configs: <relabel_config...> | default = ]

-# The maximum number of series for which a query can fetch samples from each
-# ingester.
-This limit is enforced only in the ingesters (when querying samples
-# not flushed to the storage yet) and it's a per-instance limit.
-This limit is
-# ignored when using blocks storage.
-When running with blocks storage use
-# -querier.max-fetched-series-per-query limit instead.
-# CLI flag: -ingester.max-series-per-query
-[max_series_per_query: <int> | default = 100000]

 # The maximum number of active series per user, across the cluster before
 # replication.
 0 to disable.